yoo2001818/ecstasy/doc/concepts.md

 System
 ------

-System is a function that is run by every update (or events). it iterates through the list of Entities, and alters them if required.
+System is a collection of functions that is run by every update (or event).
+It iterates through the list of Entities, and alters them if required.

 Since iterating whole list of entities is expensive, Ecstasy provides a way to 'cache' the list of required Entities: ComponentGroup.